khiner/ProcessingRayTracer/README.md

 | ![s08a.jpg](renders/ray_tracer/s08a.jpg) | ![s08b.jpg](renders/ray_tracer/s08b.jpg) |
 | ![s09a.jpg](renders/ray_tracer/s09a.jpg) | ![s09b.jpg](renders/ray_tracer/s09b.jpg) |

-Pressing `0` renders the custom scene from the `implicit_surfaces` project, rendered as a low-poly, single-colored instance with soft-shadows, DOF, and glossy reflections:
+Pressing `0` renders the custom scene from the `implicit_surfaces` project, rendered as a low-poly, single-colored instance with soft shadows, DOF, and glossy reflections:

 ![](renders/ray_tracer/implicit_surface_scene.png)

 ### Ray Tracing: Scene description language

-Each scene is described by a text file with `.cli` suffix (Command Language Interpreter), with each nonempty line describing a scene _command_.
+Each scene is described by a text file with a `.cli` suffix (Command Language Interpreter), with each nonempty line describing a scene _command_.

 The following scene description commands are implemented:
 * `background  r g b`: